Call for Papers

 We target specific reliability issues of (intended) software faults, hardware faults and vulnerabilities, defects, anomalies or bugs, for a wide variety of industries and types of systems with the goal of identifying similarities, differences in processes, categorizations, diagnostics and solutions.
 A possible starting theme would be the run-time fault prediction or runtime crashes of operational systems, and relate the identified faults to design, implementation, and methodological flaws.

-As part of this edition, we put a special emphasis on how emerging technologies such as those based on artificial intelligence can be used to detect faults and predict crashes and system failures.
-Elevating from the general and well-studied concept of faults in areas like software testing, this edition puts special attention on domain-specific faults.
+As part of this edition, we will continue to put a special emphasis on how emerging technologies such as those based on artificial intelligence, different learning methods such as Machine, Deep, Reinforcement, supervised and semi-supervised as well as generative methods utilizing large language models (LLMs) or specialist medium or small models.
+These new techniques can be used to detect faults and predict crashes and system failures, utilizing both automatic fault localizations, automatic program repair and similar techniques.
+Elevating from the general and well-studied concept of faults and or anomalies in areas like software testing, this edition puts a special attention on automated techniques to aid in faults.

 Topics of Interest